rollanan/borderline-boxes/terms and conditions.md

 terms and conditions are simple</p>
 you are free to modify this theme however you cannot remove the credit, use this as a base or modify this theme to the point of unrecognizability, you also cannot redistribute a modified version of this theme or claim any version of it as your own</p>
-*terms and conditions may change without notice*
+*terms and conditions may also change without notice\*